cisagov/Malcolm/docs/live-analysis.md

 Arkime's `capture` process is controlled by [settings](https://arkime.com/settings) in its `config.ini` file.
 Arkime's documentation on [High Performance Settings](https://arkime.com/settings#high-performance-settings) outlines the settings that most influence performance and resource utilization.

 Malcolm's default values for Arkime's live traffic capture are mostly already configured for high-performance traffic capture.
-Some other parameters that influence Arkime's resource utilization and performance can be tuned using [environment variables](malcolm-config.md#MalcolmConfigEnvVars) for both [Hedgehog Linux](#Hedgehog) and Malcolm's own monitoring [of local network interfaces](#LocalPCAP).
+Some other parameters that influence Arkime's resource utilization and performance can be tuned using [environment variables](malcolm-config.md#MalcolmConfigEnvVars) that can be modified in [`arkime-live.env`]({{ site.github.repository_url }}/blob/{{ site.github.build_revision }}/config/arkime-live.env.example).

 On Hedgehog Linux (and other Malcolm installations running the ["Hedgehog" run profile](#Profiles)), when using [a remote OpenSearch or Elasticsearch instance](opensearch-instances.md#OpenSearchInstance), or in a [Kubernetes-based deployment](kubernetes.md#Kubernetes), users may choose to have Arkime's `capture` tool monitor live traffic on the network interface without using an intermediate PCAP file so that the `arkime-live` container will use [its environment variables]({{ site.github.repository_url }}/blob/{{ site.github.build_revision }}/config/arkime-live.env.example) in its [entrypoint]({{ site.github.repository_url }}/blob/{{ site.github.build_revision }}/interface/sensor_ctl/supervisor.init/arkime/scripts/docker_entrypoint.sh) to populate [`config.ini`]({{ site.github.repository_url }}/blob/{{ site.github.build_revision }}/arkime/etc/config.ini).